Strategy11/formidable-forms/readme.txt

 * New: Added a new frm_duplicate_check_val filter for customizing the duplicate entry check.
 This can be used to remove IP to help prevent duplicate entries for longer periods of time when using frm_time_to_check_duplicates filter.
 For an example see https://formidableforms.com/knowledgebase/frm_duplicate_check_val/.
 * New: Added visibility option to the Name field.
 * Fix: The honeypot setting would still appear as on after it was turned off.

-= 4.11 =
-* New: Added a quick and easy Name field with options for First, Middle, and Last names.
-* New: Added a more powerful spam protection using JavaScript.
-This can be turned on in the settings.
-* New: Added Honeypot options to settings and changed the default Honeypot behaviour to avoid the false positives some people are seeing on mobile devices.
-* New: Added a frm_process_honeypot filter for gracefully handling honeypot spam.
-* Fix: A warning was getting logged when exporting as XML.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>